Get

 Balanced Diet

 And speaking of obesity, you want to make sure that you feed your Belgian Malinois a balanced diet suited to their age, size, and activity level.
-Consult with your vet to determine the best food and portion sizes.
+Consult with a vet to determine the best food and portion sizes.

 Adequate Social Interaction